AdobeDocs/commerce-admin.en/help/stores-purchase/store-urls.md

 >[!NOTE]
 >
->When _Add Store Code to URLs_ option is set to `Yes`, you must include store codes in your browser URLs to ensure that URL rewrites are mapped correctly and all pages are opened successfully, without _"404 Page Not Found"_ errors.
+>When the _Add Store Code to URLs_ option is set to `Yes`, you must include store codes in your browser URLs.
+This ensures that URL rewrites are mapped correctly and all pages are opened successfully, without _"404 Page Not Found"_ errors.

 1. On the _Admin_ sidebar, go to **Stores** > _Settings_ > **Configuration**.